-Banana paper is a fair trade paper made out of banana fibers taken from organic banana stems that used to be simply discarded until now, and then processed with Japanese papermaking techniques.
-This ethical paper is kind to the environment; creates employment for poor villages in Africa, supporting the independence of locals; and helps connect Africans and the biology living there with the world.
+Banana paper is a fair trade paper made out of banana fibers taken from organic banana stems, which until now had only been discarded, and then processed with Japanese papermaking techniques.
+This ethical paper is friendly to the environment, creates employment for poor villages in Africa, supports the independence of locals, and helps connect Africans and the biology living there with the world.

-Payment slips, withholding tax forms, the internal newsletter issued four times a year, and the ART brand manual for staff have been replaced with a system for data distribution.
+Payment slips, withholding tax forms, the internal newsletter issued four times a year, and the ART brand manual for staff have been replaced to data distribution through the system implementation.
 This has led to a reduction in errors and workload, and an increase in the certainty and speed with which information is communicated to staff.
-(Work efficiency has also promoted a change in the way we work and also enabled staff to achieve a better work balance.)
+(Work efficiency has also promoted a change in the way we work, and also enabled staff to achieve a better work balance.)

 PHOTO: One Planet Café